syo093c/asahi-alarm-builder/README.md

 Note that, not add kernel support btrfs.

+---
+The install script will just `dd` the iamge to disk parts, beacuase of the lack of support of booting from usb device.

+Just like Ghost Recover in Windows, this kind of installer is very hard to custermize, you need to build a whole brand new image for even a little change.

+---

 After you build the image, them download install script from asahilinux.org.
 Modified the data_json to local file, them modified the json file, add image (http) path to it.